ahron-maslin/mobilevids-dl/README.md

 # Filing an issue/Reporting a bug

-When reporting bugs against `mobilevids_dl`, please don't forget to include enough information so that you can help us help you:
+When reporting bugs against `mobilevids-dl`, please don't forget to include enough information so that you can help us help you:

 * Is the problem happening with the latest version of the script?